i-Moony/djs-button-pages/packages/DJS-Button-Pages/README.md

 **▶️ This packages supports creation of custom buttons with your own scripts through a simple API.**

 ▶️ If you want some pre-built buttons consider using [@djs-button-pages/presets]().
 They contain basic ones.
 But you can contribute some of your own to this package if you want and they may be used in other projects.
-More information is given on the [GitHub]() page.

 # 📥 Installation:
 ### Requires Node **16.9** *(because of Discord.JS)*.